Knowing Your Distances for Each Club

 Throw Out the Bad Shots

-Hosel rockets happen, but they aren’t very useful in determining your average distance.
-If you lay the sod over the ball, don’t include that shot in your average.
+Hosel rockets happen, but they aren’t very useful in determining your average distance for each golf club.
+If you lay the sod over the ball or whiff one in the sand traps don’t include that shot in your average.

 Gather Data on the Course, Not the Range

-Hitting a bucket full of $5 balls on a range would get expensive real quick.
+Hitting a bucket full of $5 balls on a range would get expensive quickly.
 If you’re going to establish distances with your gamer, it’s easiest to do it on the course.
 It’s also most realistic.

 Hitting it far is important, but it doesn’t matter how far YOU CAN hit it if you don’t know how far YOU ACTUALLY hit it.